Flash Loan Arbitrage: Opportunities, Risks & Strategies (2025 Guide)

 Risks & Security

 - Smart Contract Bugs: Vulnerabilities can be exploited, leading to loss of funds.
+Regular audits and testing are essential.

 - High Gas Fees: Can erode or eliminate profits.
+Network congestion can increase costs from $50 to $500+ per transaction.

 - Failed Transactions: If any step fails, the transaction is reverted (no loss, but wasted gas).